Previously at Dropbox

 After multiple discussions with my engineering team the feasibility and time scope of a simulation design approach, we found a middle ground that merged small scale simulation with elements of the early explorations, giving us best of both worlds for our users.

-We predict our change to a simulation approach will increase the effectiveness of the educational model of the tool, because it will lead to a more immersive and customizable learning experience for the users.
+I predict our change to a simulation approach will increase the effectiveness of the educational model of the tool, because it will lead to a more immersive and customizable learning experience for the users.

 A